RLOpenCatalyst/catdocs/Catalyst/source/analytics.rst

 Analytics
 =========

-this section tells you the **cost of RLCatalyst** based on day wise, week wise, month wise or yearly basis.
+This section tells you the **cost of the cloud** based on day wise, week wise, month wise or yearly basis.

 Click on **Analytics** link in the header.
 Page has two tabs Dashboard and Reports.

 1. Dasboard: Bydefault it will show Dashboard details in the form of graph.